What is a mandala, purposes and how to make a mandala

 Steps to make a mandala

-• Make a first circle in the middle of small dimension
+• Make a first circle in the middle of a small dimension

 • Make a second medium-sized circle